AjayTheDev-88/Processing/README.md

 # Processing
 Just some of my Processing sketches.

 Hi y'all!
 These are some of the Processing Sketches that I've created.
-Just a heads up, you will need a JRE for these.
+Just a heads up, you will need a JRE for these, which you can get at java.com.
 Please don't take credit for my work and enjoy!